Skip to content

 script_dir = os.path.dirname(os.path.abspath(__file__))

-# root directory from which certain relative paths will be measured
+# root from which certain relative paths are measured

 root_dir = "C:/Data/st-2020/dev/python/cours-2020/python3-flask-2020/impots"